More to Come...

 Support small business growth,

 Support workers’ right to organize and collectively bargain,

 Diversify our economic drivers,

-I will fight to bring federal resources to expand our growing clean energy and high tech economy here in New Mexico.
+I will fight to bring federal resources to expand our growing clean energy and high-tech economy here in New Mexico.
 These investments will put thousands of New Mexicans back to work in good-paying jobs.
-With our world-class universities, national labs, unique arts and culture, and military installations combined with federal investments, New Mexico can lead in the 21st-century economy.
+With our world-class universities, national labs, unique arts and culture, and military installations combined with federal investments, New Mexico can lead to the 21st-century economy.

 I will ensure that our rural communities and small towns get their fair share of community development and infrastructure investments.
 The lack of basic internet access in our rural communities is outrageous.
 I will work hard to support state efforts to expand rural broadband access by fighting for federal resources.

 Our small business community is the backbone of our economy, and we need a small business champion who will ensure that our local economy receives the investments our state needs to thrive.

 Ensuring that publicly supported infrastructure projects are fair to our local businesses and their workers and that our regulatory environment is fair to consumers and small businesses.

 Fighting to simplify small business regulations and working to ensure that New Mexico’s economy gets its fair share in federal investments and small business grants and loans to help our local economy thrive.

 I will support expanding successful programs like the Small Business Innovation Research Program and the Small Business Technology Transfer Program, which enable businesses to grow.